 A Sermon on Matthew 9:9Read more

-Have you ever been on a vacation and become completely lost?
-The GPS stops working, the map isn't in the glove box, and you have no idea where you are.
-The only hope you have is to have a local guide you out.
-In this sermon on Matthew 9:9, Dr. Martyn Lloyd-Jones helps us see the meaning when Jesus says, "Follow me".
-Much more serious than being lost in a small town, all of mankind is completely lost in their sin.
-Jesus says that man is blinded by their sin, dead in their trespasses, and condemned before a Holy God.
-When Jesus says to follow Him, He means that you must follow Him alone and nobody else.
-Dr. Lloyd-Jones shows us that salvation means to follow Jesus, or to become a slave to Him.
+In this sermon, "Follow Me", from Matthew 9:9, Dr. Martyn Lloyd-Jones helps the listener understand the meaning when Jesus says “Follow me.”
+Much more serious than being lost in a strange place, all of humankind is completely lost in their sin.
+Jesus says that all are blinded by their sin, dead in their trespasses, and condemned before a Holy God.
+When Jesus says to follow Him, He means that He alone must be followed.
+Dr. Lloyd-Jones shows that salvation means to follow Jesus and to become a slave to Him.
 It is not a light decision, but the rewards are worth it.
-To follow Jesus may mean loss of friends, persecution, and even death; but it also means that our sins are forgiven, we have the most loving companion, and we are given measurable joy.
-If you are burdened by sin today, lay them down at Jesus's feet and see that He will gladly take them if you will only follow and trust His way.
+To follow Jesus may mean loss of friends, persecution, and even death; but it also means that all sins are forgiven, the blessing of the most loving companion, and measurable joy.
+If anyone is burdened by sin today, they can lay them down at Jesus's feet and see that He will gladly take them if one will only follow and trust His way.

 Additional Scripture Translations

 9As Jesus went on from there, He saw a man called Matthew sitting in the tax collector’s office; and He *said to him, “Follow Me!”
 And he got up and followed Him.

 9¶ And as Jesus passed forth from thence, he saw a man, named Matthew, sitting at the receipt of custom: and he saith unto him, Follow me.
 And he arose, and followed him.